SpongePowered/SpongeDocs/source/about/index.rst

 What Is This About?
 ~~~~~~~~~~~~~~~~~~~

 The articles in this section explain the purpose and goals of the Sponge project.
 Think of this section as an extended FAQ.
+Rules and guidelines for the Sponge communication channels, including Sponge Forums, IRC Channels and subReddit are also provided below.

 Who Should Read This?
 ~~~~~~~~~~~~~~~~~~~~~